Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 3. Yellow Spotted Tussock Moth Caterpillar

-The yellow-spotted tussock moth caterpillars are common species of caterpillars in the United States.
+The yellow-spotted tussock moth caterpillars are a common species of caterpillars in the United States.

-These are types of woolly bear, types of caterpillars black and yellow that resembles a bear.
+These are types of woolly bears, black and yellow caterpillars that resemble a bear.
 The larvae eat leaves from birch, willow, poplar trees, and forbs.

 4. Six-Spot Burnet Caterpillar